brian57860/terraform-provider-vsphere/examples/instantclone/README.md

 The purpose of this technology is to create virtual machines which are cloned from the running state of another virtual machine and are therefore identical to the source machine.

-A significant benefit of which is that they share memory and disk space with the virtual machine from which they are cloned; with the potential to rapidly deploy significantly higher numbers of virtual machines given available hardware resources.
+A major benefit of creating Instant Clones is that they share memory and disk space with the virtual machine from which they are cloned; with the potential to rapidly deploy significantly higher numbers of virtual machines given available hardware resources.

 However, there are caveats; specifically, any operation on an Instant Clone which results in a reboot will result in the loss of the shared memory benefits.
 Therefore, in order to preserve shared memory observe the following recommendations: